 1938...Orson Welles, a young veteran of

 broadcast called War of the Worlds.
-The program made it seem
+The program makes it seem

-like an invasion from the planet Mars was happening in real time.
+like an invasion from the planet Mars is happening in real time.
+Whether it

 1975...Prince Juan Carlos becomes head of Spain when dictator Franco